PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-12 06:02:44
+Last updated: 2024-04-12 06:03:17
-Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a
+Random Quote: Our secrecy is our survival. our survival is our strength. - The Armorer